 Add a light, and each piece becomes the bright focal point in any room.
 Much like the melting of a candle, the shape is a unique element of each piece.
 Glass art vessels are made to be displayed as an art piece and come to life under a light.
 Although the glass is completely safe for use the pieces are intended for display as art.

-Alternatively, you can contact the artist to commission a piece.
+Please contact the artist to commission a piece or check out our Etsy store.
 Vessel prices typically range from $90 to $160 depending on the piece.

 Fused glass art.
 Fused Glass artist.
 Artist in Edmonton, St. Albert, Sturgeon County, Alberta, Canada.
 Canadian artist.
 Alberta artist.
 Artist in Edmonton.
 Glass blowing.
 Glass artist.
 Glass art.